 The first step of the formation of the urine is glomerular filtration in the glomerules.
-The process of glomerular filtration filters out most of the solutes due to the high blood pressure and specialized membranes in the afferent arteriole.
+The process of glomerular filtration filters out most of the solutes, particularly large solutes like proteins, due to the high blood pressure and specialized membranes in the afferent arteriole.
 The “leaky” connections between the endothelial cells of the glomerular capillary network allow solutes to pass through easily.
 All solutes in the glomerular capillaries, including sodium ions and negatively and positively charged ions, pass through by passive diffusion; the only exception is macromolecules such as proteins.
 There is no energy requirement at this stage of the filtration process.
 Glomerular filtration rate (GFR) is the volume of glomerular filtrate formed per minute by the kidneys.

 The second step is the tubular reabsorption.
 Tubular reabsorption occurs in the PCT (proximal convoluted tubule) part of the renal tubule.
 Almost all nutrients are reabsorbed; this happens either by passive or active transport.
 Reabsorption of water and key electrolytes are regulated and influenced by hormones.
 Sodium (Na+) is the most abundant ion; most of it is reabsorbed by active transport and then transported to the peritubular capillaries.
 Because Na+ is actively transported out of the tubule, water follows to even out the osmotic pressure.
 Water is also independently reabsorbed into the peritubular capillaries due to the presence of aquaporins, or water channels, in the PCT.
 This occurs due to the low blood pressure and high osmotic pressure in the peritubular capillaries.